Ranya Senhaji

-Ranya Senhaji (رانيا الصنهاجي; born 21 April 2002) is an American-born Moroccan footballer who plays as a forward for collegiate team South Carolina Gamecocks and the Morocco women's national team.
+Ranya Senhaji (رانيا الصنهاجي; born 21 April 2002) is a footballer who plays as a forward.
+Born in the United States, she plays for the Morocco national team.

 Early life

 Senhaji was raised in Tinton Falls, New Jersey to a Moroccan father and an American mother.

 High school and college career

+Senhaji attended Monmouth Regional High School in her hometown.
+She holds the record for goals in a season at her high school with 30, as well as the career goals record with 58.

-Senhaji has attended the Monmouth Regional High School in her hometown and the University of South Carolina in Columbia, South Carolina.
+She began her college career at the University of South Carolina in Columbia, South Carolina.
+In her freshman season, she played in 14 of 16 matches, scoring two goals.
+She appeared in 18 games during the 2021 season.

+Senhaji continued her college career at Michigan State University for the 2022 season.
+She appeared in 13 games during her first season with the Spartans, scoring one goal and providing three assists.
+She remains at MSU for the 2023 season.

 International career

 Senhaji made her senior debut for Morocco on 10 June 2021 as a substitution in a 3–0 friendly home win over Mali.
 She scored her first two international goals four days later against the same opponent.